Find Your Perfect School

 Online learning can be challenging, but it requires the same expectations from students.
 Lectures may be delivered through a different format, but you are still expected to listen actively and take good notes as necessary.

-Remembering what you read and heard is a great skill.
+Remembering what you read and hear is a great skill.
 However, not everything can be committed to memory.
 That is why you need to write down everything that you deem essential.

 49. Pick a Good Mentor